agl-alexglopez/heap-allocator-workshop/README.md

 #### Free

 To free blocks of memory in a script file use the following commands or options as needed.
 As a special note, freeing memory defaults to freeing every other block of allocated memory.
 This is done because my allocator coalesced the blocks to its left and right on every call to `realloc()` or `free()`.
 This made it hard to build large pools of free memory because I was just reforming one large pool of free memory as I made calls to free.
 To better test performance with more free nodes, freeing every other block will ensure that the desired number of nodes enters the tree.
 Be sure to have double the amount of allocated memory compared to your number of free requests.
-If you want a tree of N free nodes, make 2N allocations first.
+If you want to manage N free nodes, make 2N allocations first.

 Free all memory that has been allocated up to this point.
 This will free every other block and then go back and free the rest.